Hay fever is caused by different allergens indoors or outside. It is not caused by an allergy to food.

 Occupational irritants can cause and worsen the symptoms of hay fever.
 They include different forms such as fumes, dust, vapours and gases, or different types such as chlorine or wood dust.

-The correct drugs and treatments can be effective in reducing your symptoms.
+The correct treatments can be effective in reducing your symptoms.
 You should seek advice from your doctor or a pharmacist about which medicines or treatments will relieve your particular symptoms based on their severity.

 Not sure what to do next?